RedCtr/StickyNote/README.md

-**StickyNote**: A Full-Stack Note App Built with Next.js and Express.
+**StickyTask**: A Full-Stack Note App Built with Next.js and Express.

 ## Requirements

-Before running the StickyNote application, ensure you have the following prerequisites:
+Before running the StickyTask application, ensure you have the following prerequisites:

 - Node.js installed on your machine ([download here](https://nodejs.org/))
 - MongoDB account set up for database storage ([MongoDB Atlas](https://www.mongodb.com/cloud/atlas) provides a free tier)